nukemiko/takiyasha/README_EN.md

 - Install Takiyasha from this repository:
     - `pip install -U git+https://github.com/nukemiko/takiyasha`

-    **WARNING: Existing repositories are in an unstable state of continuous updates, and the content of modules you download may become outdated at any time.
-If you need to use a certain version continuously, please select the version on the [release page](https://github.com/nukemiko/takiyasha/releases) and install it as follows.**

 - Install Takiyasha via wheel (.whl) package:
     - [Go to the release page](https://github.com/nukemiko/takiyasha/releases).
     - Choose a version that you need.